 Lycopene is the Tomato’s Secret Weapon

-Lycopene is an antioxidant, which means it helps cells protect themselves from oxygen damage.
-You’ve heard the phrase “free radicals” thrown around, I’m guessing.
-They’re bad for you, inside and out, and lycopene is a great weapon against them.
-It has been shown in studies to protect against colorectal, prostate, breast, endometrial, lung, and pancreatic cancers, quite significantly in many cases.
-It also protects against heart disease.
+Lycopene is an antioxidant, which means it helps cells protect themselves from oxygen damage (also known as free radicals).
+One of the great weapons to fighting those free radicals is lycopene!
+It has been shown in studies to protect against colorectal, prostate, breast, endometrial, lung, and pancreatic cancers as well as heart disease.1

 Are Tomatoes Healthier Fresh or Canned?

 In the summer, when you can get local produce, of course, eat fresh tomatoes if you enjoy them.
-However, tomatoes are one of those few foods that actually increase in nutrition after being cooked.
-Cooking breaks down cell walls, releasing and concentrating carotenoids (lycopene).
+However, tomatoes are one of those few foods that actually increase in nutrition after being cooked so using canned tomatoes is great.2 Cooking breaks down cell walls, releasing and concentrating carotenoids (lycopene).

 God Builds a Complete Package when He Makes Food!